LeoPazEs/multiple-createview/README.md

 MultipleCreateView
 ==================
-View to use various unrelated or related forms of diferent objects.
+View to use multiple unrelated or related forms of different objects.
 Some mixins don't work with this view.

 Usage: